Your ultimate guide to the United States presidential election of 2012.

 - Gun control – European no gun model or American right to guns with limited restrictions.

-- Life – Many people are one issue voters when it comes to pro-life or not.
+- Life – Many people are one-issue voters when it comes to pro-life or not.
 This is the one issue that the economy is not as important for some people.
-For some people they are one issue voters.
-The economy and other issues are secondary when it comes to this issue as it has to do with ideals and beliefs.
+For some people, they are one-issue voters.
+The economy and other issues are secondary when it comes to this issue as it has to do with ideas and beliefs.
 If someone believes a developing baby should be protected, they will not care what the economy is doing as much.
-These are usually the faithful.
-On the other hand, if someone believes strongly in terminating this developement, this is more important than their paycheck, they will vote Democrat.
+These are usually faithful.
+On the other hand, if someone believes strongly in terminating this development, this is more important than their paycheck, they will vote Democrat.

 The US political parties